A Latent Variable Framework for Scaling Laws in Large Language Models: Methodology

-Within each family, conditional on the common latent abilities $\alpha_l$ and the scaling model parameters $\{\lambda_j,\phi_j,b_j\}_{j\in[J]}$, all benchmark responses from LLMs in that family are assumed to be mutually independent, which is a standard assumption in latent variable modeling \citep{skrondal2004generalized,reckase2009,bartholomew2011latent}.
-Across families, responses are also assumed to be independent given these parameters and the corresponding $\alpha_l$.
+Within each family, conditional on $\alpha_l$ and $\{\lambda_j,\phi_j,b_j\}_{j\in[J]}$, all benchmark responses from LLMs in that family are assumed to be mutually independent, which is a standard assumption in latent variable modeling \citep{skrondal2004generalized,reckase2009,bartholomew2011latent}.
+Across families, responses are also assumed to be independent given these parameters and the corresponding $\alpha_l$. { This parameterization is inspired by the beta regression framework proposed by \citet{ferrari2004beta} and can be seen as an extension that accommodates low-rank structure via latent variables.}

 Throughout the paper, we treat $\gamma_j$ as fixed and known.
 This assumption is reasonable because these constants are typically specified in advance.
 For instance, for multiple-choice benchmarks such as MMLU \citep{hendrycks2020Measuring} with four answer options, the guessing parameter is conventionally taken to be $\gamma_j = 0.25$, corresponding to $100\%$ divided by the number of multiple-choice alternatives.
 For benchmarks with open-ended questions, $\gamma_j=0$ is assumed naturally.